-When a relationship breaks down, you need someone you can trust to help you to make sense of things and to deal constructively with what is important to you.
-We are highly experienced in addressing the issues that matter, and will work with you to resolve the difficult personal and financial issues that will inevitably flow from the end of a relationship.
+When a relationship breaks down you need someone you can trust to help you to make sense of things and to deal constructively with what is important to you.
+Our experienced lawyers will address the issues that matter and will guide you through the difficult personal and financial process that follows the end of a relationship.

 Surrogacy and adoption

-Our unique surrogacy service advises and assists surrogates or the intended parents through the entire surrogacy process and includes UK and international arrangements.
+Through our exemplary surrogacy service, we can advise and assist intended parents or surrogates through the entire surrogacy process, taking into account both UK and international aspects.
 Once the child is born, we can also represent surrogates or the intended parents through the court process to obtain parental orders.

-Susan J Williams / Partner and Head of Family Department (Cardiff) / Cardiff
+Susan J Williams / Partner and Head of Family Department / Cardiff

 News & insights on Family & Matrimonial